ericbulloch/kwmd/tools/hydra.md

 #### -s PORT

 Sometimes a service is running on a different port.
-You can use this option to let hydra know that the service isn't using the standard port for that service.
-For example, if ssh was running on port 9000 instead of the usual 22, you would run the following:
+I use this option to let hydra know that the service isn't using the standard port for that service.
+For example, if ssh was running on port 9000 instead of the usual 22, I would run the following:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh -s 9000`

 #### -v and -vV

-Sometimes you want to make sure things are running as you were intending them to run.
-Maybe you need a sanity check to make sure you got the syntax correct.
+Sometimes I want to make sure things are running as I was intending them to run.
+Maybe I need a sanity check to make sure I got the syntax correct.
 The verbose options can help with that.
 The `-v` option will add output lines that start with `[VERBOSE]` or `[STATUS]`, making the output more verbose.
 The `-V` option will add output lines that start with `[ATTEMPT]` that show each attempt.
-If you would like to use either one, the sytax is the following:
+When I want to use either one, the sytax is the following:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh -v`